totuni/esp-studio-examplesII/Transformations/join/README.md

    - `City`
    - `Loyalty`

-The left outer join creates a record for every event that enters the data steam from the fact table, which in this case is the left side.
-Therefore, **ORD005** creates a joined event even when all the dimension fields are **NULL**:
+The left outer join creates a record for every event that enters the data steam from the fact table.
+Therefore, **ORD005** creates a joined event even though all the dimension fields are **NULL**:

 ![image-20250902163855496](img/image-20250902163855496.png)